flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

   - Managed and carried out all aspects of laboratory work in an independent and unsupervised setting
   - Installed, repaired and maintained ceramic gasification reactor and components
   - Collected data on more than 70 reactions to develop accurate kinetic models
-  - Improved efficiency of data collection by automating data analysis and graphic generation with VBA on Excel
+  - Improved efficiency of data collection by automating data analysis and graphic generation with Microsoft VBA
   - Built, repaired and maintained various components of experimental reactor apparatus
   - Trained 2 new employees in safety regulations and standard operating procedures